pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

 `multiplications are 7-bit x 8-bit <https://oneapi-src.github.io/oneDNN/dev_guide_int8_computations.html#inputs-of-mixed-type-u8-and-s8>`_.
 In other words, potential numeric saturation and accuracy issue may happen when running on CPU without Vector Neural Network Instruction.

-After we import the backend specific Quantizer, we will prepare the Modeil for Post Training Static Quantization.
+After we import the backend-specific Quantizer, we will prepare the model for post-training static quantization.
 `prepare_pt2e` folds BatchNorm operators into preceding Conv2d operators, and inserts observers in appropriate places in the model.

 ::